microsoft/FourQlib/FourQ_ARM_side_channel/README.md

 More details can be found in:

-**"FourQ on embedded devices with strong countermeasures against side-channel attacks".**
+**"FourQ on embedded devices with strong countermeasures against side-channel attacks"**, CHES 2017.
 Zhe Liu, Patrick Longa, Geovandro Pereira, Oscar Reparaz, and Hwajeong Seo.
 Preprint available [`here`](http://eprint.iacr.org/2017/434).